 If you have the option to dive here, ask to go to the nearby Grecian Rocks, as they are all located within the same reef system.

-This reef system is considered to be one of the best preserved reef systems in Florida.
-The Coral Restoration Foundation (read below) have been putting in a tremendous amount of work to restore this reef system, and it has paid off.
+This reef system is considered to be one of the best-preserved reef systems in Florida.
+The Coral Restoration Foundation (read below) has been putting in a tremendous amount of work to restore this reef system, and it has paid off.

 You can see many hard and soft corals, as well as many fish, invertebrates and SCUBA divers, as this happens to be a very popular spot to visit.

 Key Largo’s shallow water provides ideal conditions for many corals and reef systems to thrive.
 They are great spots for scuba divers to view the diversity of corals and other small animals within the system.

 Look around for the spiny lobsters!

 It is a highly recommended dive site, where you can find many yellowtail snappers (hence the site name).

 Located about 6 miles off the Key Largo coastline, the 112-foot high lighthouse is one of the oldest in the United States, completed in 1852.

 The boat journey takes about one hour, but you will be rewarded with a four-mile-long trench with many species of corals and other underwater animals.